MimiPerson/Crystal-Discord/Terms and Conditions.md

 - Channel configurations
 - Emote data

-> **Note**: We do not collect or store personal information beyond publicly available data.

 ## Limitations
 The service is provided with the following limitations:
 - Dependency on Discord and Twitch API availability